 In addition, your dog must wear a collar with current tags at all times, as state and county laws apply on National Forest System lands.

 Recreation Fee Information - The Recreation Fee Program, which includes the Adventure Pass, helps conserve, protect, and restore natural and heritage resources.
-Follow this link to a map of the Recreation Fee Locations on the Angeles National Forest and more information on the Recreation Fee Program.
+Follow this link to a map of the Recreation Fee Locations and more information on the Recreation Fee Program.

 Follow the links below for more information on: